(They’re not the first, though. IIRC that would be Butterfly (Marian Michaels), from a trashy, obscure 1971 exploitation mag.)

 Her signature handgun is a .357 Colt Police Python.
 Commercialised in 1955, this magnum revolver was a landmark design.
 Beyond its technical excellence, it acquired a mystique for accuracy, power, reliability – and its striking appearance.

-This is an upgrade of sorts to the weapon she carried as a NYPD patrol officer (quite probably a .38 special S&W Model 10).
+This is an upgrade of sorts to the weapon she carried as a NYPD patrol officer (presumably a .38 special S&W Model 10).
 Back then, the force still was all about revolvers.

 One of her Pythons has a 1970s whimsical bit of engraving — instead of “PYTHON .357” the barrel reads “MONTY”.
 Like most of her Pythons, it has the 6″ barrel.